-The Department of Language Studies is excited to introduce a new French experiential learning course for the 2022-23 academic year!
+The Department of Language Studies is excited to introduce new French courses for the 2023-24 academic year!

 FRE389H5 • Individual Differences in Second Language Acquisition